adrianolangaro1/adrianolangaro1/README.md

 ### Hi there 👋

-I've been a system analyst and software developer since 2014, knowledge in HTML, CSS, JS, PHP and MySQL.
+I've been a system analyst and software developer since 2014.
+Knowledge in HTML, CSS, JS, PHP, MySQL and Flutter.
 Going deeper into Node.js, Software Architecture, TDD and SOLID.

 📫 Reach me by email